-Did you know that a good door mat at each of the entrances to your home can cut down on the dust and dirty getting into your home by up to 75 %?
+Did you know that a good doormat at each of the entrances to your home can cut down on the dust and dirt getting into your home by up to 75 %?

 At each of my doors (front door, door to the garage, sliding patio door) I have 2 mats, one on the outside and one on the inside.

-The outside ones tend to be heavy duty door mats that can stand up to the weather as well as scrap the majority of the mud and dirty off our shoes.
+The outside ones tend to be heavy duty door mats that can stand up to the weather as well as scrap the majority of the mud and dirt off our shoes.

-Inside each door I have a softer utility mat that is washable and generally a nice color/pattern that matches my decor.
-There’s so many choices of color and texture that you are bound to find one that you love!
+Inside each door, I have a softer utility mat that is washable and generally a nice color/pattern that matches my decor.
+There are so many choices of color and texture that you are bound to find one that you love!
 I normally get mine from Target, but Amazon has some amazing (and cheaper!) ones too.